FAC7/READMEs/week5/Redis-Best-Practice/redis-persistence.md

 There are three sub-options available under AOF, which the user can choose according to their priorities in terms of durability and speed:

 * *appendfsync no*: fastest option, but this means that your operating system will choose when to sync - not very safe at all.
 * *appendfsync everysec*: syncs every second.
-Still very fast, but you could lose a second of data in event of failure.
+Still very fast, but you could lose 1 second of data in event of failure.
 This is the default option.
 * *appendfsync always*: syncs every option.
 Maximum safety, but probably quite slow unless you have very few writes.

 ### Tutorial